 A quick interaction, albeit, but an interaction nonetheless.
 It’s my prayer that our Happy Home would reflect the warmth and love of Christ to everyone who comes knocking for candy.

-The people who visit your Happy Homes on Halloween might not remember anything you say to them that night, but they will remember how you made them feel (although the kids will also probably remember what kind of candy you gave out and I know everyone is trying to be super healthy these days, but just don’t give out raisins, people.
+The people who visit your Happy Homes on Halloween might not remember anything you say to them that night, but they will remember how you made them feel (although the kids will also probably remember what kind of candy you gave out so don’t give out raisins, people.
 Chocolate makes the Gospel go a whole lot further – I’m just sayin’). :-)

 Tell your kids that you can’t wait to show God’s love to the trick-or-treaters.